 Some states are beginning to increase their regulation of their retail electricity and natural gas markets in an effort to increase consumer disclosures and ensure marketing practices are not misleading to consumers.
-In addition, the fines against ESCOs that regulators are seeking has increased dramatically in recent years.
-For example, in 2015 the Connecticut Legislature passed legislation providing that licensed electric suppliers in Connecticut could no longer offer variable rate products as Connecticut regulators believed that a variable rate product was inappropriate for residential consumers.
+In addition, the fines against ESCOs that regulators are seeking have increased dramatically in recent years.
+For example, in 2015 the Connecticut Legislature passed legislation providing that licensed electric suppliers in Connecticut could no longer offer variable rate products as Connecticut regulators believed that a variable rate product was inappropriate for residential consumers; however, no other state to date has followed Connecticut's legislation.

-In addition, in December 2019, the NYPSC issued its retail energy market reset order (the "December 2019 Reset Order"), that ESCOs will be required to comply with commencing early May 2020.
-The December 2019 Reset Order states that ESCOs can only enroll new residential or small nonresidential customers (mass-market customers) or renew existing mass-market customer contracts for gas and/or electric service only if at least one of the following conditions is met: (1) enrollment includes a guaranteed savings over the utility price, as reconciled on an annual basis; (2) enrollment is for a fixed-rate commodity product that is priced at no more than 5% greater than the trailing 12-month average utility supply rate; (3) enrollment is for a renewably sourced electric commodity product that (a) has a renewable mix that is at least 50% greater than the ESCO's current Renewable Energy Standard (RES) obligation, (b) the ESCO complies with the RES locational and delivery requirements when procuring Renewable Energy Credits (RECs) or entering into bilateral contracts for renewable commodity supply, and (c) there is transparency of information and disclosures provided to the customer with respect to pricing and commodity sourcing.
-In addition, by June 9, 2020, all New York ESCOs are directed to essentially re-apply for licenses to serve customers in New York.
+In December 2017, the New York Public Service Commission ("PSC") held an evidentiary hearing to assess the retail energy market in New York.
+On September 18, 2020, the PSC issued an order adopting the changes to the New York retail energy market, with the product restrictions going into effect on April 16, 2021 ("2020 Order").
+The 2020 Order states that ESCOs can only enroll new residential or small nonresidential customers (mass-market customers) or renew existing mass-market customer contracts for gas and/or electric service only if at least one of the following conditions is met: (1) enrollment includes a guaranteed savings over the utility price, as reconciled on an annual basis; (2) enrollment is for a fixed-rate commodity product that is priced at no more than 5% greater than the trailing 12-month average utility supply rate; (3) enrollment is for a renewably sourced electric commodity product that (a) has a renewable mix that is at least 50% greater than the ESCO's current Renewable Energy Standard (RES) obligation, (b) the ESCO complies with the RES locational and delivery requirements when procuring Renewable Energy Credits (RECs) or entering into bilateral contracts for renewable commodity supply, and (c) there is transparency of information and disclosures provided to the customer with respect to pricing and commodity sourcing.
+In addition, by September 15, 2021, all New York ESCOs are required to reapply for licenses to serve customers in New York.
+We timely filed all relicense applications and are waiting to hear back from the PSC on such filings.

-We are evaluating the potential impact of the NYPSC's December 2019 Reset Order and subsequent proceedings on our New York operations while preparing to operate in compliance with any new requirements that may come as a result of any new order promulgated by the NYPSC.
+We are evaluating and proactively managing the potential impact of the NYPSC's 2020 Order and subsequent proceedings on our New York operations while preparing to operate in compliance with any new requirements that may come as a result of any new order promulgated by the NYPSC.
 Given the uncertainty of the outcome of these matters and the final requirements that may be implemented, we are unable to predict at this time the magnitude of the long-term impact on our operations in New York.